The Cop Magnet

 The title is what my teen-aged daughters dubbed the car when I told them how I had come across my ‘bargain buy’.
 It turned out to be an accurate description.
 It attracted the attention of the police wherever it went and needless to say it didn’t last long, but boy oh boy it was fun to drive.
 Even today there’s still a part of me that wants it back.

-The poem gained a highly commended in the humorous section of the Silver Quill Written Bush Poetry Competition.
+The poem won second prize in the humorous section of the Silver Quill Written Bush Poetry Competition.

 Oh!
 I can make excuses;